Eliza's Coffee Shop

 Looking for a good read?
-Current books and daily newspapers are available in Eliza's.
+Current books are available in Eliza's.
 The collection includes graphic novels, biography, sports, fiction, current affairs, and humor - arranged on shelves for easy browsing.
 We update the collection several times each month with the newest titles from local bookstores.

 Borrow Eliza's books for four weeks at a time and renew them online.

 Eliza J. Skinner, Library Director, 1897 – 1902

 When President Jerome H. Raymond arrived at WVU from the University of Wisconsin in August 1897, he found the library in complete disarray.
 In a report to the Board, he called the library a “hopeless tangle” where “books were not arranged but simply placed upon the shelves anywhere space allowed.”
 He noted that the untrained librarian “found time to retire to the alcoves and devote herself to fancy work, while generally too busy to cut her books and magazines, or hunt up a book for some student.”

 Eliza Skinner was appointed Library Director at West Virginia University in October 1897.
 She was the first professionally trained librarian.
 Prior to her appointment, librarians were either professors who tended the library in their spare time, or unmarried ladies who needed acceptable genteel employment.
 President Raymond reported to the Board of Regents :

 Miss Skinner is a lady of education and culture who has had many advantages.
 From 1893 to 1895 she was abroad studying at Zurich, Heidelberg, and Paris … in 1896-97 she was connected with the Library School of the Armour Institute of Technology at Chicago, and during the Summer of 1897 she was instructor in the summer school of Library Science at the University of Wisconsin, where I made her acquaintance and had an opportunity to know her work.